JarvisGaming/Shit-Bot/README.md

 _giving three shits is better than two_

 An interactive AI Discord bot written in Python.
 Provides a game where users try to "one-up" the AI in different scenarios.
 See demo video for more information.
-Currently running in [this discord server](https://discord.gg/qNfCMBgCCW), in case you want to try it out without the hassle of setting it up.

 ## Demo video
 [![Watch the video](https://img.youtube.com/vi/bQcXch3zvlo/default.jpg)](https://youtu.be/bQcXch3zvlo)